 The Worker Cooperative Field

 Worker cooperatives are found throughout the world, in almost every industry.
 Today, more than 18 million workers in the US have some ownership stake in the place they work.
-Time and again, studies have found that performance, productivity, and firm longevity are enhanced when ownership is paired with a meaningful degree of employee participation.
 A democratic workplace is more than just a way to make jobs better, it’s a way to make companies better.

 This guide provides a comprehensive introduction to worker cooperatives.